Karthi6559/Intent-Analysis/README.md

 The notebook in this repository investigates how a transformer model processes information internally by:

 - Find out the layer that is causing the activation.
-- Perform Intervention of the activation.
+- Perform Intervention of the Layer.
 - Try the same thing on MLM (Medium language model)

 This work is framed around mechanistic interpretability and is intended as a practical exploration of how internal model components contribute to behavior.